Maccabi Haifa B.C.: 2010s

-Maccabi Haifa would continue their string of playoff appearances as the team would finish the 2014-15 season in fifth place.
+Maccabi Haifa would continue their string of playoff appearances as the team would finish the 2014–15 season in fifth place.
 Ike Ofoegbu would be selected in the 2015 All-Premier League First Team.
 Maccabi Haifa were unable to reach the finals once more as the team would be eliminated in the quarterfinals against Hapoel Eilat.

-Maccabi Haifa showed glimpses of their previous success as the team would finish with a third place finish in 2015-16 the regular season.
+Maccabi Haifa showed glimpses of their previous success as the team would finish with a third-place finish in 2015-16 the regular season.
 Gregory Vargas would be one of the biggest focuses of the team as he would win the 2016 Premier League Defensive Player of the Year.
 Maccabi Haifa would once more see disappointment in the playoffs as they would be once again eliminated in the quarterfinals, this time against eventual league champions Maccabi Rishon LeZion.

 The 2016-17 would be considered as a rollercoaster for Maccabi Haifa.
 The team finished eighth place in the league, qualifying for the playoffs once more.
 One of the most important players was John DiBartolomeo who became a star in the league as he would win 2017 Premier League MVP and also selected into the 2017 All-Premier League First Team.
 Gregory Vargas would also once again win the 2017 Premier League Defensive Player of the Year.
-Despite being the eighth seed, Maccabi Haifa managed to make it all the way to the Premier League Finals were they would fall to eventual champions Hapoel Jerusalem.
+Despite being the eighth seed, Maccabi Haifa managed to make it all the way to the Premier League Finals where they would fall to eventual champions Hapoel Jerusalem.

-Despite everything going well for Maccabi Haifa in the 2010s, the 2017-18 season would signal the downfall of the team once more.
+Despite everything going well for Maccabi Haifa in the 2010s, the 2017–18 season would signal the downfall of the team once more.
 Maccabi Haifa would have a disappointing season and would end up finishing twelfth place in the league.
 The team lost the tie-breaker against Maccabi Rishon LeZion and thus were ultimately relegated to the National League for the first time since 2008.
-Maccabi Haifa’s stay in the National League would be short-lived as the team would quickly be promoted back to the Premier League the following season.
+Maccabi Haifa's stay in the National League would be short-lived as the team would quickly be promoted back to the Premier League the following season.

 The 2019-20 saw Maccabi Haifa back in the Premier League, the team would return to the playoffs as they would finish sixth place in the league.
 James Young helped lead the way as he would lead the league in Points per Game for the campaign.
 Maccabi Haifa we’re quickly eliminated in the Round of 16 against Maccabi Rishon LeZion.

 2020s

-Maccabi Haifa were unable to achieve success in the 2020-21 season.
+Maccabi Haifa were unable to achieve success in the 2020–21 season.
 Maccabi Haifa made their return to international competition by joining the Balkan International Basketball League the team would end up finishing their regular season group in dead last as the team went winless and eliminated from the competition.
-The Premier League didn’t go any better as the team would finish the season in twelfth place and ultimately relegation back to the National League once more.
+The Premier League didn't go any better as the team would finish the season in twelfth place and ultimately relegation back to the National League once more.